Regulatory actions for June 24, 2025

 June 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Edwards, Tissium.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alvotech, Advanz, Argenx, GSK, Idorsia, Incyte, Novadip, Partner, PTC, Revolution, Sanofi, Simcere.

 Briefs